-While we retained all three tasks for this replication, we made major adjustments to a much simplified questionnaire and shorter duration as well as other significant modifications to address the various areas for improvement noted above.
+While we retained all three tasks for this replication, we made major adjustments to create a much simplified questionnaire and shorter duration as well as other significant modifications to address the various areas for improvement noted above.
 With respect to duration, both studies had lengthy durations making replication with a large sample size difficult.
 Fischhoff et al. (1978) reported an average duration per participant of two hours and Fox-Glassman and Weber (2016) reported a mean duration per participant of 90 minutes.
 Both seem to be very taxing to the point of being extremely difficult for participants, especially so for online labor market workers, as in the case of the sample used by Fox-Glassman and Weber (2016).
 Our experience with Amazon Mechanical Turk (MTurk) showed fast decreasing attentiveness and fast increasing attrition rates for studies longer than 10-20 minutes, regardless of pay compensation.
 Going beyond duration, we found the methodology used in the original to be somewhat difficult and confusing for participants to understand and process well, and thought it necessary to make some methodological adjustments.
 We therefore decided on a modified psychometric paradigm.
 Accordingly, using the materials provided by the authors of Fox-Glassman and Weber (2016), we constructed a simplified survey suitable for a much larger sample size, which we believe allows for higher quality responding and potentially more accurate insights and conclusions about the relationship between perceived risk and perceived benefit.
 We provided a full list of deviations and explanations for the deviations between the original study and Fox-Glassman and Weber (2016) and the present replication in Table 3 in the supplementary materials.

 Secondly, and more importantly, we re-examined the data analysis strategy used in both studies and identified many areas for improvement.
 Fischhoff et al. (1978) recognized that the basic structure of its survey was an issue in terms of duration for participants.
 To mitigate this, the authors adopted a between subjects design, splitting participants into two conditions, one rating only perceived benefit, the other rating only perceived risk.
 For the core part of their analyses, Fischhoff et al. (1978) and Fox-Glassman and Weber (2016) then used item-level mean ratings to correlate and regress results across these two conditions.
 However, due to the small number of items used in both studies, the ability to detect significance in the relationship between ratings differences on an item-level would require an extremely large and somewhat unlikely effect given common correlations in social psychology.
 We believe this may explain the mixed results present in both studies.
 To be able to address the research question we would require either many more items, or an analysis on a participant rather than an item level.
 To improve the study, we modified the analysis of the two conditions to instead perform the only participant level analysis suitable for this design: an independent samples t-tests comparing the participant-level ratings for each item.
 We believe this provides more accurate and reliable results with respect to the differences between the perceived risk and perceived benefit ratings.
-In addition and more relevant for the testing of the benefits-risks link, we added a third condition, detailed below as Extension 2, displaying both risks and benefits to participants, which allows us to examine the risk-benefit associations with sufficient power.
+We note that this analysis is primarily exploratory for purposes of this study as it will not test the theoretical relationship between perceived risk and perceived benefit as contemplated by Fischhoff et al. (1978) and subsequent studies.
+However, more importantly and more relevant for the testing of the benefits-risks link, we added a third condition, detailed below as Extension 2, displaying both risks and benefits to participants, which allows us to examine the risk-benefit associations with sufficient power.